anum94/text-classification-word2vec/README.md

+repo underconstruction

-# R-D
+# Text Classification

-This is a read me for this project
+This a small NLP project I did for my seminar "Applied Deep Learning for NLP" at TUM.

+### To run the project.